 Section 1.
 There shall be a regular meeting of the Members annually, on

-______________________________, to transact all business that may be properly brought before it.
+the first Tuesday in April, to transact all business that may be properly brought before it.

 Section 2.
 The Board of Directors shall adopt, and from time to time may revise, written procedures for conducting annual or special Membership meetings, including notification to the Membership of the proposed agenda, location, and date of the meeting; election procedures; approval of the ballot form to be used; and validation of eligible voters, ballots, and election results.
 At least thirty (30) days before the date of a Membership meeting that includes an election, the Corporation shall mail to each member of record at the address last known to the Corporation written notice of such meeting indicating the time, place, and purpose of such meeting; the election ballot; and for director elections, a statement of each candidate’s qualifications, including biographical information as provided in each candidate’s application.
 The election ballot for director elections must include the number of directors to be elected and the names of the candidates.